 Where a customer's monthly gross income falls (e.g. due to redundancy or disability or a similar event outside the control of the customer), the bank must identify such accounts as 'technically non-compliant'.
 If a customer requests an extension to the tenor of the facility due to reduced income, then the bank may increase the term to assist the customer.
 The bank must take account of the 50% limit outlined in Paragraph CM-8.4.1.
 Such facilities must also be identified as 'technically non-compliant'.

-Banks must report all 'technically non-compliant facilities' to the Director of Banking Supervision Directorate on a quarterly basis.
+ann.
 Central Bank of Bahrain Volume 1: Rulebook Conventional Banks